praveenoruganti/praveenoruganti-javascript/16_Callbacks_Promises_Async_Await/ReadMe.md

 Promises try to fix this nesting problem.
 ## JavaScript Promises
-A Promise is used to handle the asynchronous result of an operation.
-It defers the execution of a code until an asynchronous request is completed.
-This way, other operations can keep running without interruption.
+A Promise is a special JavaScript object.
+It produces a value after an asynchronous (aka, async) operation completes successfully, or an error if it does not complete successfully due to time out, network error, and so on.

+Successful call completions are indicated by the resolve function call, and errors are indicated by the reject function call.

 A Promise has 3 states:
 - Pending: It means the operation is going on.